falconry/falcon/docs/api/inspect.rst

 Information Classes
 -------------------

-Data returned by the the inspect functions is represented by these classes.
+Information returned by the inspect functions is represented by these classes.

 .. autoclass:: falcon.inspect.AppInfo
     :members: